Hecktagon/startup/notes.md

 Javascript, similarly to CSS, can be accesed in the HTML by importing a javascript page in the HTML file, or by directly inserting it within a <script> tag.

 ### Useful tag attributes for Javascript:
-`onclick = "functionName()` allows for a call to any linked javascript function when the tag is clicked.
+`onclick = "functionName()"` allows for a call to any linked javascript function when the tag is clicked.